 We seek out Specialty grade coffee from some really neat farms in East Africa, Asia and Central America.
 The Specialty coffee value chain consists of: dedicated and heavily focused farmers that work year-round to ensure that each plant is happy and healthy.
 Patient and skilled pickers: wait until each coffee cherry is ripe and ready to harvest.
 Quick and precise mill workers: sort and process the ripe coffee cherries using: natural, pulped natural or washed coffee processing methods.
 Dry mill workers: remove the parchment, polish and further sort the coffee by: color, size, shape, weight, etc. Packagers: ensure that the correct lots are carefully packaged in Grain Pro bags, to lock in the optimum amount of moisture prior to shipping.
 Q-Graders: grade and evaluate the green and roasted coffee to ensure that each lot meets the strict CQI and SCAA standards.

 We roast our Specialty Grade coffee at our roastery in Corinth Texas.
 We are also one of the first craft coffee roaster to use solar power to power our one-of-a-kind roaster.
 We are also the first coffee roaster to use a solar powered electric car as an energy source for our small-batch coffee roaster.

-You can pick-up a jar of our coffee at: the Juice Lab in Denton, or at the Denton Community Market every Saturday from: April through November.
-You can also order here, or via: Amazon.com, Facebook.com, UberEATS, DoorDash and Offthefarmfood.com.
+You can pick-up a jar of our coffee at: the Juice Lab or 940s in Denton, or at the Denton Community Market every Tuesday, Thursday and Saturday.
+You can also order here, or via: Amazon.com, Facebook.com, UberEATS, DoorDash, Grub Hub and Offthefarmfood.com.